-Additive manufacturing (AM) and 3D printing might not be the best known and certainly most mentioned aspects of the whole Industry 4.0 range of technologies/applications but it’s certainly one of the most exciting, promising and ground-breaking evolutions, even if it will still take some time, innovation and problem-solving before it becomes broadly adoped.
+Additive manufacturing (AM) and 3D printing might not be the most mentioned of the whole Industry 4.0 range of technologies/applications but it’s certainly one of the most exciting, promising and ground-breaking evolutions, even if it will still take some time, innovation and problem-solving before it becomes more broadly adopted.

 Additive manufacturing and 3D printing, though used interchangeably, don’t mean the exact same thing.
 Well, they overlap in many ways and are one and the same in several senses: building parts and objects based upon layers of several possible materials, using several possible techniques and for several possible applications, industries and purposes (which determine, among others the used materials and so forth).

 Industrial additive manufacturing or 3D printing – confusions and terminologies

 Still, they are not fully the same, to say the least.